cl4es/cl4es.github.io/_posts/2018-11-20-A-Story-About-Starting-Up.md

 Yes, I knew most improvements I'd done so far are insignificant in isolation.
 But also that it's the eventual accumulation of improvements (or regressions) that make or break a product.
 So I ignored the negativity and kept finding myself small things to work on as side projects, hoping that it'd eventually add up.

-Some time during the this time people noticed that the bootstrap overheads of lambdas was non-trivial.
+Some time during all this people noticed that the bootstrap overheads of lambdas was non-trivial.
 Aleksey Shipilëv filed a [bug](https://bugs.openjdk.java.net/browse/JDK-8086045) that was bounced around for a bit before finally ending up on my desk.
 I guess I was becoming _that guy_...

 ### 2016: Jigsaw is coming.

 Except for a few tiny improvements, I didn't make much early progress on making lambdas bootstrap faster.
 Instead I got pulled into the [Jigsaw project](https://openjdk.java.net/projects/jigsaw/).

 Jigsaw had been going on for a while, and the current builds were - dare I say it - _slow_.
-Running hello world could take upwards of 400ms on my workstation, compared to the ~100ms startup times of JDK 8 on the same machine.
+Running Hello World could take upwards of 400ms on my workstation, compared to the ~100ms startup times of JDK 8 on the same machine.
 Ouch!

 Alas, everything is connected.